 - Supplemental Instruction

 - Mathworks – COE students (grad and undergrad) have unique access to a tutor dedicated specifically to MATLAB and Simulink products.
 For general or public MATLAB & Simulink questions, please visit the Blackboard MATLAB Site.
 For specific or private MATLAB & Simulink questions, please send an e-mail message to MathWorksHelp@neu.edu.
-Please see MATLAB spring '17 office hours for more information.
+Please see MATLAB fall '17 office hours for more information.

 Contact Linda Ayrapetov, firstname.lastname@example.org for further information.